developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 &#51;. **For versions prior to Enterprise Browser 1.5, skip to Step 4**.
 On Enterprise Browser 1.5 and higher **for Android**, a pre-configured `Config.xml` file (and optionally a `keycodemapping.xml` file) can be copied to the device at `/<internal_mem_root_dir>/EnterpriseBrowser/` at this time (create the directory, if necessary).

 &#52;.
 From the device, **use a file explorer to locate and execute the runtime**.

-**Enterprise Browser 1.5 for Android performs the following actions when launched for the first time**:
+When Enterprise Browser 1.5 for Android is launched for the first time after being installed, it performs the following actions on the device:

-* Creates the directory `/Android/data/com.symbol.EnterpriseBrowser/` on the device
+* Creates the directory `/Android/data/com.symbol.EnterpriseBrowser/`
 * Stores the Enterprise Browser executable in that new directory
 * Spawns a `Config.xml` with default settings in the directory
-* Checks `/<internal_mem_root_dir>/EnterpriseBrowser/` directory and copies `Config.xml` and `keycodemapping.xml` files (if present) to the directory, overwriting any existing file(s)
+* Checks `/<internal_mem_root_dir>/EnterpriseBrowser/` directory and copies `Config.xml` and `keycodemapping.xml` files (if present) to the new directory, overwriting any existing file(s) of the same name
-* Copies customized config file(s) to `/<internal_mem_root_dir>/EnterpriseBrowser/backup/`; deletes originals
+* Copies those same config file(s) to `/<internal_mem_root_dir>/EnterpriseBrowser/backup/` and deletes the originals
-* Activates the settings of the config file(s) in `/Android/data/com.symbol.EnterpriseBrowser/`
+* Activates the settings of the new config file(s) in `/Android/data/com.symbol.EnterpriseBrowser/`

 &#53;. **Reboot the device to complete the installation**.
 On persistent installations, a cold boot/cleanPS is required to activate the runtime.

 > **Note: Directory names are case sensitive**.

 ### Mass Deployment
-Enterprise Browser runtimes and configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system.
+Enterprise Browser runtimes and its configuration and licensing files can be deployed to one or more devices using Zebra [Stage Now](/stagenow/2-3/gettingstarted/) or an MDM system by adapting the instructions in the Manual Deployment section, above.

 -----